tarantool/doc/doc/dev_guide/c_style_guide_new.rst

 and no space around the ``.`` and ``->`` structure member operators.

+..  admonition:: Tarantool Style
+    :class: FACT

+    Do not split a cast operator from its argument with a whitespace, e.g. ``(ssize_t)inj->iparam``.

 Do not leave trailing whitespace at the ends of lines.
 Some editors with ``smart`` indentation will insert whitespace at the beginning of new lines as appropriate, so you can start typing the next line of code right away.